-The issues related to these claims are not prevalent in the remainder of AEL's other business in this class.
+Profitability in one sub-segment of this line of business, the solicitors' book, was impacted by an increase in buyer funded development claims (mostly from the 2015, 2016 & 2018 underwriting years) which related primarily to two firms of solicitors.
+The issues related to these claims are not prevalent in the remainder of the AEL's other business in this class.
 AEL has been focused on growing the PI book as rates have hardened considerably in the last year presenting opportunities, albeit paying appropriate attention to the conduct risk associated with the SME client base.
-The Company has continued to improve the renewal book through underwriting and risk selection.
+AEL has continued to improve the renewal book through underwriting and risk selection.